19 Inch ADA Stainless Steel Undermount Vanity Sink Bathroom - Sink Depot

 What is the maximum depth for an ADA compliant sink?

-Are ADA sinks required in residential homes?
+Are ADA compliant sinks required in residential homes?

-Can I install an ADA sink myself?
+Can I install an ADA sink with a wall-mounted faucet?

 You have successfully subscribed!